I'm Whitney

 .png)

-I don’t take humans’ emotional experiences lightly, and I’m grateful for any experience you allow yourself to share with me.
+I don’t take people’s emotional experiences lightly, and I’m grateful for every moment you choose to share with me.

 .png)